alex1543/ExLzFmySQL/README.md

 If there is no database, it must be created with the command "CREATE DATABASE test;" in phpMyAdmin and create a table using the command "CREATE TABLE myArtTable (id int(11) NOT NULL auto_increment, text text NOT NULL, description text NOT NULL, keywords text NOT NULL, PRIMARY KEY (id)) ENGINE=MyISAM AUTO_INCREMENT=15 DEFAULT CHARSET=cp1251;", which can be prompted with the CREATE and RUN buttons, as shown in the following illustration:

 ![4](https://user-images.githubusercontent.com/10297748/150674232-453d7455-8435-4b05-84b6-3c58751674c0.png)

+Summary.
+This program allows you to check the connection to the MySQL database from the Lazarus compiler.
+Indispensable for eliminating network wires.
+The program has been tested under Windows 11, XAMPP v.3.3.0 (10.4.22-MariaDB) and Lazarus 2.0.10.